rraymondhp/qrac/README.md

 ## List of files

 Below are two-qubit QRACs that are known to be better than those found in [Improved Classical and Quantum Random Access Codes](https://arxiv.org/abs/1607.02667).
-The results are summarized as follows:
+The results are (n,2,p)-QRACs with n and p summarized as follows:

 | n | 3 | 5 | 7 | 8 | 9 |
 |---|---|---|---|---|---|